Code-Institute-Submissions/Candles/README.md

 The ```review app``` provides registered members the ability to leave product reviews.
 As will be described later, this is one of the 'good' reasons for joining.
 This app is only accesible for logged-in members and is accessed through the user's dashboard.
 Once clicked, the user can choose the product and then leave a review.
 Once saved through the models.py file, this is then displayed on the individual product page after the products description.

 The ```contact app``` provides any user the ability to send a message to 0&X. A simple form is created and allows the user to enter their name, email and message.
 A confirmation display is presented upon successfully sending the message.
-This employs the use of sendinblue and anymail in the Django project.
+This employs the use of sendinblue and anymail in the Django project and is 'live'.
 Once an email is sent, an automated email template is sent to the users email to confirm that their message has been sent and to confirm that someone will be in touch with them.
 The actual message, is then sent to the 0&X email account with the appropriate information.

+When a user registers for the first time, a welcoming template is also sent highlighting a specific product and links to it.

 The ```account app``` was inspired from Django's User Authentication as well as the immensely helpful book, "Django 3 By Example" by Antonio Mele.
 I found this aspect of the project very challenging and made use of the example given in this book for user creation and authentication.
 I made my own modifications to the code that provided the functionality that I was aiming for as some of those provided did not seem neccesary.